The Best Vitamin C for Melasma

 Why Are Vitamin C Serums So Expensive?

 L-ascorbic acid is difficult to formulate in a way that protects the activity of Vitamin C because Vitamin C breaks down when exposed to air and light and loses its ability to protect the skin.
 When the Vitamin C product is formulated, this must be done in an air-free and light-free environment.
 Vitamin C also needs to be a low pH (acidic) to effectively penetrate the skin.
 This is why Vitamin C serums sting.
 Formulating Vitamin C properly is an expensive and patented process.
 The bottom line is- splurge on Vitamin C and save on cleansers, moisturizers and sunscreen.
 When we recommend a skincare routine for your skin type, we try to choose affordable products when possible but the Vitamin C serums will still be expensive.
+Click here to find out more about why these products cost so much.

 What Is the Best Affordable Vitamin C Serum For Melasma?